BOZ2323/pokemon/README.md

-# Pokemon Coding Test
+# Pokemon Api

-I used React.js for this project and installed axios to make the request to the Pokeapi.
+I used React.js for this project and installed axios to make the requests to the Pokeapi.
 Postman was handy to check if my request would have the correct result.
 In addition I installed Bootstrap for some basic styling.